-It is proposed that approximately 60ha of land be developed with vineyards for table grape and raisin production on Plot 1178 situated in the Kakamas South Settlement.
+It is proposed that approximately 60ha of land be developed with vineyards for table grape and raisin production on Plot 2435 situated in the Kakamas South Settlement.
 The development will also include the following fixed associated infrastructure:

 - a new pump station on the bank of the Orange River,

+- pipelines,

-- pipelines, off-stream storage dam (reservoir),
+- off-stream storage dam (reservoir),

-- filtering system,
+- filtering system.

-- fuel-depot and generator,

-- a packing shed and,

-- labour housing.